guimjb/street_fighter_python/README.md

+The code was compiled on windows using WSL Ubuntu, a python venv was created within WSL and every required library, solution, compiler... was installed within this environment.

 # Retro System - 2D Fighter

 Arcade-style 2D fighter built with Kivy featuring character and stage select, sprite sheet animation, HUD, and a simple AI opponent.